 Two basic principle of surveying serves as the cornerstones upon which all other surveying methods are developed.
 Surveying is the process of determining the relative position of various points on the earth’s surface by measuring the distance between them and creating a map to any reasonable scale.
-In the blog Basic of civil engineering; a Simple and in-depth guide, we saw the fundamentals of surveying.
-Here, we will look at the fundamental principle of surveying using diagrams to make it easier to understand.
+The principle of surveying forms the foundation for accurate land measurement and mapping.
+Engineers and surveyors apply the first survey principle and second survey principle to ensure precise data collection.
+A system of reliable control points, established with high precision, anchors the entire survey framework and serves as fixed references for all measurements.
+Moreover, understanding surveying principles helps professionals establish reliable surveying control points, which are essential for consistent measurements.

-What is the principle of surveying?
+What is the principle of surveying in Civil Engineering ?

 To understand the importance of the principle of surveying, we should first know the purpose of carrying out surveying.
 Generally, it is to make measurements of objects on, above, or beneath the ground to show their relative positions on paper.
 The relative position required is either horizontal, vertical, or both.
 Or, similarly surveying is used for the measurement of objects in their horizontal positions.